Hyperion (roller coaster): Theme

 Hyperion is themed to a research mission to Saturn's moon Hyperion.
 According to the ride's theme story, the spacecraft encounters a black hole during the mission and is transported through a space-time vortex to another universe, where it discovers a twin of planet Earth.
 Guests in the queue can view video screens that tell the ride's theme story.

 Reception

 Hyperion has generally been well received.
 Sven Popelier of Coaster Kings praised the ride's intensity and air time, but he also noted that the seats in the back of the train did not give as smooth a ride as in the front of the train.

 Hyperion received the European Top New Attraction award at the Parksmania Awards 2018.

 Incidents

 On 16 August 2018, a park employee was fatally injured when he was hit by one of Hyperion's trains.
-It is believed that the employee was searching for a phone that was lost by a guest when he was struck by the ride.
+The employee was working at the ride when he attempted to retrieve a phone that a guest dropped during the ride.
+He was fatally struck by a train during the retrieval, and pronounced dead after resuscitation attempts.